ckeditor/ckeditor5/docs/builds/guides/integration/basic-api.md

 ## What’s more?

 CKEditor offers a rich API to interact with editors.
-Check out the {@link TODO API documentation} for more.
+Check out the {@link api/index API documentation} for more.